PlummersSoftwareLLC/Primes/Prime6502Assembly/solution_3/README.md

 ### Decimal conversion

-Aside from the actual sieve implementation, the source code includes a routine called `clock_to_string` to output the number of software clock ticks it took to run the sieve, in decimal format.
-This is not strictly necessary for the solution; a previous version printed the number of ticks in hex.
-The reason I included the conversion to decimal in the assembly code is that I think it's a wonderful demonstration of how non-trivial a "simple operation" like binary to decimal conversion is on a CPU like the 6502.
-The challenge largely lies in the fact that the 6502 does not include instructions to multiply or divide.
+Aside from the actual sieve implementation, the source code includes a routine called `count_to_string` to output the number of primes found, in decimal format.
+This is not strictly necessary for the solution; it would have been possible to only show if the result was valid.
+The reason I included the conversion to decimal in the assembly code is that I think it's a wonderful demonstration of how non-trivial a "simple operation" like binary to decimal conversion is on a CPU like the 65c02.
+The challenge largely lies in the fact that the 65c02 does not include instructions to multiply or divide.

 The routine in question is one of the pieces of code taken from the aforementioned [YouTube video series](https://youtube.com/playlist?list=PLowKtXNTBypFbtuVMUVXNR0z1mu7dp7eH).